Nickels & Noses By Milburn

 is to be a planter or a waterer.
 It is God’s business to add to His church.

-Concern for nickels and noses must not cause us to use unlawful means to add
+Concern for nickels and noses must not cause us to use unlawful means to

-to the Lord’s church.
+add to the Lord’s church.
 We do not need to get the Lord out of an embarrassing

 situation as some suppose.
-But some like Abraham cannot wait upon God to add
+But some like Abraham cannot wait upon God to

-churches!
+in our churches!
 Please do

 not take this truth too far.
 God does not make seed germinate and grow unless

 it is sown and watered.
-The Lord of the harvest blesses the faithful use of
+The Lord of the harvest blesses the faithful use

-some of the non-elect saved - as if such were possible.
+get some of the non-elect saved - as if such were possible.
 They are so opposed

-to the false philosophy of nickels and noses that they fear to have any nickels
+to the false philosophy of nickels and noses that they fear to have any

-add the saved to dead churches - just to living ones! |
+does not add the saved to dead churches - just to living ones! |